The 1970s were marked by the transition from conventional mechanical movements to quartz-controlled works.

 This type corresponds to what is still used today in analog quartz watches.
 Those who already built this type of movement could consider the development of a quartz movement successfully completed and had only to worry about cutting costs and increasing production numbers.

-Quartz movement with switching lever
+Quartz movement with switching lever / moving coil

 In this type of movement, there is no stepper motor, but a spinning reel, which changes its attack once per second and thus continues the work for one second.
 Construction-wise it is similar to the “electric” movements of the past century.

 In terms of structure, this design is quite complex, in order to supply the rotary coil with power two spirals are necessary.
 Due to the heavy balance with coil, it is pretty fragile and so it’s easy to understand, that these kind of movements were only produced for a very short time, before they were surpassed by stepper motor movements.

 Quartz movement with rocking bar lever